atom/node-keytar/README.md

 const keytar = require('keytar')
 ```

-Every function in keytar is asynchronous.
-You may pass a callback, or you may omit it to return a promise from the function instead.
-If you pass a callback, the callback will receive any error as the first parameter and the function's "yields" value as the second.
-If you leave off the callback and receive a promise, the promise will be rejected with any error that occurs or will be resolved with the function's "yields" value.
+Every function in keytar is asynchronous and returns a promise.
+The promise will be rejected with any error that occurs or will be resolved with the function's "yields" value.

 ### getPassword(service, account, [callback])